web-infra-dev/awesome-rspack/README.md

 ### Rsbuild Plugins

 - [rsbuild-plugin-react-inspector](https://github.com/hunghg255/rsbuild-plugin-react-inspector): Allows automatic jumping to the local IDE when clicking on a browser element.
+- [rsbuild-plugin-svelte-inspector](https://github.com/hunghg255/rsbuild-plugin-svelte-inspector): Allows automatic jumping to the local IDE when clicking on a browser element.
+- [rsbuild-plugin-vue-inspector](https://github.com/hunghg255/rsbuild-plugin-vue-inspector): Allows automatic jumping to the local IDE when clicking on a browser element.
 - [rsbuild-plugin-print](https://github.com/hunghg255/rsbuild-plugin-print): Print text, show host with qrcode.
 - [rsbuild-plugin-console-debug](https://github.com/hunghg255/rsbuild-plugin-console-debug): Output debug information in the console.